For disability information, call free

 There may be no obvious single reason why a child has cerebral palsy.
 The main causes of cerebral palsy include:

 The following factors can increase the likelihood of cerebral palsy:

 A combination of the above (such as low birth weight and being a twin) can further increase the probability of cerebral palsy.
 Read about clinical negligence.

 There are three main types of cerebral palsy.
 Many people with cerebral palsy will have a mixture of these types.

 No two people with cerebral palsy are affected in the same way.
 Some have cerebral palsy so mildly that it’s barely noticeable.
 Others may be profoundly affected and require help with many or all aspects of daily life.
-Read the lives and stories of people with cerebral palsy.

 Some people with cerebral palsy may have associated conditions; while others may not.
 These can include: